okuechen/ngx-speedgrid/README.md

 Usually, for UX reasons, grids should not even exist anymore.
 But reality is different, nearly every project still needs them.
 But why not load a lot of data, ready to be scrolled without waiting after the initial load.
 Some components use virtualization to display a lot of data.
 That works well too.
 But still, it is not possible to beat the performance of a canvas component.

+For more detailed information, visit our blog: https://shipbit.de/blog/speedgrid-high-performance-canvas-component/

 ## Installation

 `npm install ngx-speedgrid`